Financial Help for People With Disabilities

 • Free Financial Counseling: Available from nonprofit debt management agencies for veterans and in-service military personnel.

-Other agencies provide financial help to disabled veterans.
+Other agencies provide financial help to veterans with disabilities.
 Some are:

 Lifeline: A government program that helps pay for veterans’ phone services.